 Your Landlord Has Time to Return Your Deposit

-The law surrounding rentals and security deposits is complicated.
-Plus, the facts of each case are unique.
-This article provides a brief, general introduction to the topic.
-For more detailed, specific information, please contact a real estate lawyer.
+The law surrounding security deposits is complicated and the facts of each case are unique.
+This article provides a brief introduction to the topic.
+For more specific information and advice, contact a landlord-tenant lawyer.

 - It’s over a month now and my landlord still has not returned my deposit, despite all my phone calls and emails.
 Can I sue my landlord to get the money back?
 I left the place in good shape and I was paid up in rent.

 - My landlord charged me several hundred dollars for work he did cleaning up my apartment after I left.
 Can my landlord charge me that much money?
 The place was a mess when I moved in, and pretty much the same when I left.

 - I just moved out of an apartment, but my other roommates stayed.
 They’re having a hard time finding a replacement tenant, and tell me I may not get my share of the deposit back.
 Is that legal?